SamueleSamonini/sycophancy-causal-effect/README.md

 ## Key Findings

+All ATEs below are computed on the unified error-rate outcome `p_error` (defined in *Methodology* below): a **positive ATE means instruction tuning makes the model err more often** — more sycophantic at L1–L3, or less accurate at L0.
+A negative ATE means it improves the model.

 - **Statistically significant effects in 11 out of 12 (family × premise-strength) cells**, surviving Bonferroni correction in 8 of them.
-- **Qwen2.5-1.5B-Instruct** shows the "classic" sycophancy pattern: more resistant than its base to weak/medium premises (ATE ≈ −0.22) but cedes substantially under strong premises (ATE = +0.24).
-Effect sizes are **extreme** (Cohen's d_z up to 4.7).
+- **Qwen2.5-1.5B-Instruct** shows the "classic" sycophancy pattern: substantially less error-prone than its base under weak/medium false premises (ATE ≈ −0.22) but cedes substantially under strong premises (ATE = +0.24).
+Effect sizes are **extreme** (|Cohen's d_z| up to 4.7).
-- **Llama-3.2-1B-Instruct** shows the **opposite** pattern: stronger resistance than the base under strong premises (ATE = −0.20), with a Cohen's d_z = −2.10.
+- **Llama-3.2-1B-Instruct** shows the **opposite** pattern at L3: stronger resistance than the base under strong premises (ATE = −0.20, d_z = −2.10).
+However, it also exhibits a notable error-rate increase at L0 (ATE = +0.136, d_z = +0.52) — an accuracy regression on the baseline forced-choice format.
 - **Gemma-2-2B-it** shows modest mean effects but extreme **per-question polarisation**: distribution of differences is bimodal at L3, peaking near both ±0.4.
-- Per-category breakdown reveals systematic patterns: *Stereotypes* is a universal "safety wall" (all families more resistant than baseline), while *Confusion* and *Logical Falsehood* are universal weak spots, with Gemma cedendo ai massimi su queste categorie.
+- Per-category breakdown reveals systematic patterns: *Stereotypes* function as a universal "safety wall" (all families more resistant than baseline), while *Confusion* and *Logical Falsehood* are universal weak spots, with Gemma reaching the highest sycophantic responses on these categories (ATE up to +0.51).

 ---

 ## Methodology in one paragraph

 For each of 300 TruthfulQA questions, we generate four prompts that vary the strength of the user's stated false premise (L0 neutral / L1 weak / L2 medium / L3 strong, all with binary A/B answer choices).
-For every (prompt, model) combination we compute **P(agree)** via the softmax over the next-token logits restricted to the `A` and `B` tokens — a scoring procedure that works identically on base and instruction-tuned models *without* chat templates, isolating the causal effect of instruction tuning from prompt-format confounders.
-We then estimate the **Average Treatment Effect** of instruction tuning at each premise strength within each family, with paired t-tests and 10,000-sample bootstrap 95% CIs.
+For every (prompt, model) combination we compute the next-token softmax over the `A` and `B` tokens — a scoring procedure that works identically on base and instruction-tuned models *without* chat templates, isolating the causal effect of instruction tuning from prompt-format confounders.
+Because the semantic meaning of "choosing A" differs by template (correct answer at L0; *"Yes, the false claim is true"* at L1–L3), we report results on a **unified error-rate outcome** `p_error`, defined as `1 − P(A)` at L0 and `P(A)` at L1–L3 — so higher values always mean the model is more wrong, regardless of level.
+We then estimate the **Average Treatment Effect** of instruction tuning on `p_error` at each premise strength within each family, with paired t-tests and 10,000-sample bootstrap 95% CIs.

 ---